VernonCom

 Our History

-Today, VTC has transformed into Vernon Communications Cooperative (VC Co-op) which serves over 8,000 residential and business members with internet, telephone, television, and security and automation.
-VC Co-op maintains a world-class, 100% fiber-optic communication network and provides unrivaled local customer service.
+Over time, VTC transformed into Vernon Communications Cooperative (VC Co-op), serving more than 8,000 residential and business members with internet, telephone, television, and security and automation services.
+VC Co-op maintained a world-class, 100% fiber-optic network and delivered exceptional local customer service—a commitment that continues to benefit members today.
+In 2024, VC Co-op rebranded as VernonCom, reflecting its growth and ongoing dedication to innovative communication solutions.

 Directors